pkivolowitz/student_accessible_files/1100/syllabus.md

 [Introduction to Python](http://introtopython.org)

+[Storyteller](https://ourcodestories.com/markm208/Playlist/16) is written by Prof. Mahoney right here at Carthage.

 There are two incompatible families of Python: 2.x and 3.x.
 We are studying 3.x.
 When you consult online references, be wary of differences between the languages.
 For example:

 ```python